codethenews/encyclopedia-of-storytelling/color.md

-Color shows harmony.
-The goal should always be to use color to simplify the information, but it's easy to have a little too much fun with the color palette and overcomplicate the message.
-A rainbow palette is visually interesting, but usually makes the data more difficult to understand.
-Instead, choose a palette that helps viewers read your visualization at a glance—and always use darker or more vivid colors as the fill color.
-A solid foundation to use when getting started is to start with some widely accepted basic color schemes: _
-  * _Complementary Colors: opposite one another on the color wheel. _
-  * _Split Complementary: One color and the two colors on either side of its complementary color wheel. _
-  * _Triad: Three colors from equidistant points on the color wheel._
+Color can show similarity or difference, harmony or dissonance.
+The goal of using color should always be to make use of its visual cues to guide a reader toward a simpler, more straightforward reading of the information presented.
+Color can be vibrant and beautiful just for its own sake – but getting carried away and having a little too much fun with a color palette can overcomplicate the message.
+A wide array of colors may be visually pleasing, but when a reader starts to infer correlations that aren't actually there, they will start to ask themselves, _'wait, what is that color supposed to represent?'_
+Choosing a color palette for a data story or data visualization should help viewers absorb the the message at a glance.